jmau111-org/jm-twitter-cards/readme.md

 # JM Twitter Cards #

 Easy integration of Twitter cards in WordPress.
-Most useful card types provided.
+All card types provided.

 ## Description ##